Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

     - [X] Make directory structure less chaotic
     - [X] Merge py files
 - [X] Add different launch arguments
-- [ ] Add insert pages for the release of each work, to provide a "stopping point" for spoilers
+- ~~[ ] Add insert pages for the release of each work, to provide a "stopping point" for spoilers~~
+    - [ ] Instead, allow and remove pages based on the associated tags
 - [ ] Make a better looking default cover
 - [ ] Choose a license